 A burn conducted or ordered by a public fire agency for reducing vegetation that has been determined to pose a fire risk to the public and cannot be abated by any other means in accordance with Health and Safety Code Section 41801(a).
 A fire hazard reduction burn cannot be used to circumvent other open burning requirements, must only be used to resolve a fire hazard and must not be of a recurring nature.
 Structures can only be burned as part of a fire training exercise conducted by a federal, state, or local fire protection agency.
 Hazard reduction burns differ from all other forms of prescribed and backyard burns.

+Fire Protection Agency

+An agency with the responsibility and authority to protect people, property, and the environment from fire, and having jurisdiction within a district or region.

 Flammable

 Capable of catching fire easily, or combustible.